Self-employed or freelance?

 Every business in Germany has a legal structure.
 The legal structure provides a framework for regulating legal matters.
 The decision as to which legal structure you want to use to run your business has far-reaching consequences – for example, in terms of how much equity you need and whether you are personally liable for your business.

-What form should your company take?
+What form should your business take?

 - Founding in a team: Mutual support and higher equity capital speak in favour of founding with partners.
 The start-up portal explains what you should bear in mind.

 - Company succession: Benefit from the established structures and the existing customer base in a company whose management you take over.
-The initiative nexxt and the portal “Nachfolge in Deutschland” both provide information and support.
+The nexxt initiative and the “Nachfolge in Deutschland” portal both provide information and support.

 - Franchising: This procedure is used especially by retail and gastronomy brands that want to expand their sales area without establishing their own branches.
 The German Franchise Association and the start-up portal explain how you can become part of this concept.